okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-logingov-idp/main/index.md

     content: Okta supports authentication with Login.gov as an external Identity Provider.
 Set up the Login.gov IdP using OpenID Connect with private key JWT in Okta.
 ---

-This document explains how to configure Login.gov as an [external Identity Provider](/docs/concepts/identity-providers/) for your app.
-You do this by creating an Identity Provider in Okta, creating an app at Login.gov, testing the configuration, and creating a Login.gov sign-in option.
+This document explains how to configure Login.gov as an [external Identity Provider](/docs/concepts/identity-providers/) (IdP) for your app.
+You do this by creating an IdP in Okta, creating an app at Login.gov, testing the configuration, and creating a Login.gov sign-in option.

 ---

 #### Learning outcomes

-Configure Login.gov as an external Identity Provider so that your users can quickly sign up or sign in to your app using their Login.gov account.
+Configure Login.gov as an external IdP so that your users can quickly sign up or sign in to your app using their Login.gov account.

 #### What you need